kitttn/temptest/Flashing-images.md

 ####Load firmware image to SPIROM

 #####Hardware Setup
-1. REMOVE POWER FROM BDB
+1. REMOVE POWER FROM BDB.
-3. Connect FPC from debug board CON9 to BDB.
-Observe FPC labeling 'side Debug Board' and 'BDB'.
-The table below lists which BDB connector is associated with each device.
+2. Connect FPC from BDB debug board connector CON9 to the corresponding bridge ASIC connector on the BDB; the table below lists which BDB connector corresponds to each bridge.
+The FPC has labels 'side Debug Board' and 'BDB'; you must connect the boards according to those labels.
-4. Verify debug board SW5 is positioned *toward* the SW5 label
+3. Verify debug board switch SW5 is positioned *toward* the SW5 label
-5. Verify jumper is installed on debug board JP15 pins 1-2
+4. Verify jumper is installed on debug board JP15 pins 1-2
-6. Connect the Dediprog SF100 8-pin IDC to debug board CON1 "SPI ROM" header.
+5. Connect the Dediprog SF100 8-pin IDC to debug board CON1 "SPI ROM" header.
 Note, this header is not keyed.
 Visually ensure that the red wire of the cable aligns with the pin 1 dot and the "M" of "ROM" on the debug board silkscreen.
-7. Optional: Connect USB cable to debug board CON6 for bridge serial debug output.
-Run terminal prog at 115200-n-8-1
+6. Optional: Connect USB cable to debug board CON6 for bridge serial debug output.
+Run a terminal program at 115200 baud, 8N1.
-8. Apply power to the BDB.
+7. Apply power to the BDB.

 Bridge ASIC | BDB Debug Connector | Reset Switch